um-acs/acs_docs/docs/linux/README.rst

 Linux Guides
 ============

-Introduction to Linux on Pegasus
+Introduction to Linux
 --------------------------------

-Pegasus is currently running the CentOS 7.6 operating system, a distribution of Linux.
-Linux is a UNIX-like kernel, though in this document it will generally refer to the entire CentOS distribution.
-The three basic components of UNIX-like operating systems are the **kernel**, **shell**, and **system programs**.
-The kernel handles resource management and program execution.
-The shell interprets user commands typed at a prompt.
-System programs implement most operating system functionalities such as user environments and schedulers.

-Everything in Linux is either a **file** (a collection of data) or a **process** (an executing program).
-Directories in Linux are types of files.

-In the below examples, ``username`` represents your access account.
+Linux is a UNIX-like operating system, composed of three fundamental components:
+- Kernel : Manages hardware resources and handles process execution, memory, device drivers, and system calls.
+- Shell : A command-line interface that interprets user input and communicates with the kernel.
+- System Programs : Provide essential functionalities such as user environments, file and process management, networking tools, and scheduling services.

+In Linux, everything is treated as either a file or a process:
+- A file is any collection of data, including directories, device nodes, and configuration files.
+- A process is an executing instance of a program.

+Directories themselves are implemented as a special type of file that contains mappings of filenames to index node references.

 .. toctree::
    :maxdepth: 2
    :glob:

    Navigating the Linux Shell <1-nav>
-   Interacting with Files on Pegasus <2-files>
+   Interacting with Files <2-files>
    File Permissions in Linux <3-rwx>
    Access Control Lists – ACL <4-acl>